johnsonjh/lzpack/README.md

 is required:

-1. The **standard** in‑memory compression engine loads the entire file into memory and uses a fast hash‑chained‑based L77 match finder.
+1. The **standard** in‑memory compression engine loads the entire file into memory and uses a fast hash‑chain‑based LZ77 match finder.

 2. The **extra** compression engine (`-e`) is a cost‑optimal shortest‑path parser that looks for the smallest possible encoding.
 It needs more